davidtaing/domain-scraper/README.md

 # domain-scraper
-Pulls rental listings data from the Domain.com.au Developer API and generates bar charts for each suburb and catergory.
+Pulls rental listings data from the Domain.com.au Developer API and generates bar charts for each postcode and category.

 Written in JavaScript and R.